-If you have specific testing needs, you may want to consider using the Let’s Encrypt staging environment directly.
+If you have specific testing needs, you may want to consider using the Let’s Encrypt staging environment.

 To order a new certificate via Let’s Encrypt using DNSimple, follow the instructions in the article Ordering a Let’s Encrypt SSL certificate.

 DNSimple supports auto-renewals for Let’s Encrypt certificates.
 When the auto-renewal feature is turned on, we’ll automatically renew the certificate before expiration.

 Once renewed, you’ll receive an email and webhook notification.
 The certificate will then be available to download from your DNSimple account.

 Let’s Encrypt certificates are automatically renewed 30 days before the expiration date, as suggested by Let’s Encrypt, with automatic failover attempts every day in case of temporary failures.

 The feature is available for free to all accounts.
 You can enable/disable auto-renewal for a certificate at any time from the SSL certificate page.
 To use the feature, the certificate must not be expired.